Google's Display Network: Hide & Seek and The Games We Play

 - Use negative keywords!
 These work on the Display Network much like how they work in Search, and will help to keep your ads from showing on irrelevant pages.

 - If you’re just starting out and you’re not sure what works for you yet in terms of placements, allow your ads to run on the entire network for a short period.
-After this you’ll be able to undertake analysis to see which sites are returning the kind of results you want.
+After this you’ll be able to undertake analysis to see which sites are returning the kind of results you want. how much ivermectin to give a horse

 - Regardless of whether you’re using specific placements, or showing across the network, use the Networks tab and available Display Network performance reports!
 Only by doing this regularly will you be able to see which sites are bringing you the traffic you want, allow you to better target the placements that get results, and weed out those that don’t.